Kyuu-Ji/htb-write-up/enterprise/write-up-enterprise.md

 +-----+------------+-----------------+--------------------------------------------------------------+
 ```

-The login page for Joomla is on _/administrator_ and now that we have the usernames, we can try all the passwords from before on both of these.
+The login page for Joomla is on _/administrator_ and now that we have the usernames, all the passwords from before can be tried on both of these.
 Access is granted with the username _geordi.la.forge_ and the password _"ZD3YxfnSjezg67JZ"_.

 ### Getting Code Execution on Joomla

-To get code execution, we can modify one of the PHP files to run system commands:
+To get code execution, PHP files can be modified to run system commands:
 ```markdown
 Extensions --> Templates --> Templates --> Protostar Details and Files --> index.php
 ```